vrizo/babel-plugin-transform-typograf/README.md

 # Babel Typograf Plugin

 The plugin automatically formats your translations in JS.

-It uses our structure so, unfortunately, it can't be easily implemented in your project.
+# Features

+- It uses [Typograf](https://github.com/typograf/typograf) to format
+the text;
+- Also, it replaces `~` with non-breaking space.
+It’s easier to use than UTF-8 character, and it is visible in any editor.

 # Structure (our approach)